oliviabarker/Barker_WeatherApp/README.md

 * User inputs a location
 * City input is validated
-* Location input is converted to latitude and longitude with Open Weather's Geocoding API
+* Location input is converted to latitude and longitude with OpenWeather's Geocoding API
-* Latitude and longitude are used to get current and forecast weather data with Open Weather's Current Weather and Five Day Forecast APIs
+* Latitude and longitude are used to get current and forecast weather data with OpenWeather's Current Weather and Five Day Forecast APIs
-* API repsonses are checked for errors
+* API responses are checked for errors
 * Objects are constructed containing current and forecast weather data for each day
-* Objects are passed to and HTML file to be rendered back to the user
+* Objects are passed to an HTML file to be rendered back to the user

 ## Technologies